Native and endangered species

 Didymo is a type of freshwater alga and an Unwanted Organism (under the Biosecurity Act 1993).
-The Ministry of Agriculture and Forestry is the lead agency responsible for biosecurity issues like didymo.
 You can find comprehensive information about didymo on the Ministry for Primary Industries Biosecurity NZ website.

 How can I find out where 1080, or any other pesticide, is being used or may be used in the future?

-Each conservancy issues a pesticide summary every four months telling the public where pesticides are being used on lands managed or administered by DOC.
-These can be viewed at the local DOC visitor centre or on our pesticide summaries pages.
+You can view an interactive map of where pesticides are being used on lands managed or administered by DOC on our pesticide summaries page.

 How can I keep native species safe while trapping possums?